-Windfall Levy: Bankers meet Tinubu for clarifications
+Windfall levy: Bankers meet Tinubu for clarifications

 He also highlighted the banking industry’s role in channeling gains back into the economy, demonstrating their commitment to supporting economic growth, praising the administration’s pro-investment and pro-growth stance, evident in their willingness to listen to industry concerns.

+”We sought to ensure that we are all on the same page.
+I believe we are in the banks and the government.

-“We also sought to ensure that we are also playing our role as a banking system, as an industry, to be able to channel back some of the gains that we have made into the general economy.
-Now we believe that this government and this administration is very much pro-investment, is very much pro-growth and they demonstrated that in listening to the concerns of the industry.
+“We also sought to ensure that we are playing our role as a banking system, as an industry, to be able to channel back some of the gains we have made into the general economy.

-“We believe that what we are seeing is a government that will continue to support all stakeholders in this economy and promote growth in the economy.
-I believe that was the strongest message that came out today”, Balogun said.
+”Now, we believe that this government is very much pro-investment, very much pro-growth and demonstrated its listening to the concerns of the industry,” Balogun said.

 Disclaimer